 - Vertex VX-220, Icom IC-F6021

-- Midland makes a basic pre-programmed mobile radio called the MXT-400 that is repeater capable.
-They have been creating many newer repeater capable radios also and are a well known company.
+- Midland makes several basic pre-programmed mobile radios, such as the MXT-400 that is repeater capable.
+They continue to create many newer repeater capable radios also and are a well known company.
 Be careful, they have other mobiles and portables that are less expensive BUT NOT repeater capable.